Last-Order/AEffect/readme.md

 ## Examples

-### Adding Blur effect to all dialogs with "Default" style
+### Adding blur effect to all dialogs with "Default" style

 ```JavaScript
     let AE = new AEffect();